cortexapps/cortex-plugins/plugins/gitlab-issues-plugin/README.md

 If you are getting a generic "Oops!
 There was a runtime error" message, you may want to look the browser's console and track where the plugin is breaking down based on which `console.log` output is displayed in the console.

-Make sure that you use an Access Token created for the project, not the user.

 # Setting up your dev environment